Forethought-Technologies/AutoChain/docs/chain.md

 To remove abstraction and internal concepts, we expose a more flatten and simplified interface for chain and explained in details below.
-The main difference is we give more control to user rather than abstracting them into different parent classes.
+The main difference is we simply the flow and removed as many internal concepts as possible.

 ## BaseChain and Chain